msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 == Description ==

-“Pagamento de Serviços” (payment of services) on Multibanco (Portuguese ATM network), and MB WAY (using the customer’s mobile phone number), are the most popular way to pay for services and (online) purchases in Portugal.
+“Pagamento de Serviços” (payment of services) on Multibanco (Portuguese ATM network), and MB WAY (using the customer’s mobile phone number), are the most popular ways to pay for services and (online) purchases in Portugal.
 Portuguese consumers trust the “Multibanco” and “MB WAY” payment methods more than any other.

-This plugin will generate a “Multibanco” payment Reference the customer can then use to pay for his WooCommerce order, through an ATM or homebanking service, or an “MB WAY” payment request which will send a push notification to the customer’s mobile phone for payment approval.
+This plugin generates a “Multibanco” Payment Reference that customers can use to pay for their WooCommerce orders at an ATM or via home banking, or an “MB WAY” payment request which will send a push notification to the customer’s mobile phone for payment approval.

 Credit or debit cards, including Apple Pay and Google Pay, CTT Payshop, and Cofidis Pay payment methods are also available.